fossasia/labyrinth/.github/PULL_REQUEST_TEMPLATE.md

-## Dont delete anything without explicit instruction s from a maintainer.
+## Don't delete anything without explicit instructions from a maintainer.
 ### When you change [things like this in brackets] please remember to delete brackets after you change it.

 # This pull request is related to issue(s),